YiQuanMarx/Agricultural_Diseases_Dentification/README.md

 ### Step 4: Download the Dataset

-In order to download the dataset, download it in: https://pan.baidu.com/s/1VPm3oV4wi9mWD5J2gyaHtg?pwd=6jq7.
-The key code is: 6jq7
+In order to download the dataset, download it in: https://pan.baidu.com/s/1PIMFdJxT5ZoVAWDGpA9kSQ?pwd=xj39

 ### big_data
 dm = downy mildew, 霜霉病